hipeggywang/bdd-driveratt/README.md

 # bdd-driveratt

+## Project Description
 Project in collaboration with Berkeley Deep Drive on driver's attention in manual, semi-autonomous and autonomous vehicles.
 It uses Pupil Labs and a driving simulator.

 The main goal of this code is to allow for collection and analysis of eye movement data from Pupil Labs glasses avoiding the use of their GUI.